pyx-project/pyx/manual/metapost.rst

    *keepangles* will guarantee a continuous tangent.
 (The curvature may become discontinuous, however.)
 This behavior is achieved by turning adjacent knots into roughknots with specified angles.
-Note that a smoothknot and a roughknot with given curlyness do behave differently near a line.
+Note that a smoothknot and a roughknot with given curliness do behave differently near a line.

 .. class:: tensioncurve(ltension=1, latleast=False, rtension=None, ratleast=None)